appvoid/grafito/README.md

 ~~[👉 Google Play Store App link](https://play.google.com/store/apps/details?id=com.nohakcoffeeofficial.grafitoai)~~
 App is temporaly down.

 Note that finetuned-codename-version and codename-version are used interchangebly here and that the current models, names and/or techniques are prone to change over time.
-The techniques used are One-Shot, Few-Shot and Transfer Learning through LoRA.
+The techniques used are One-Shot, Few-Shot, Transfer Learning through LoRA or simple "finetuning".

 ### Edits
 *Edit 03/20/2023: The codename for diamond-004 changed to emerald-003.*<br>